ChurchApps/FreeShowWeb/src/routes/docs/drawer/+page.md

 #### Drawer search

-The drawer has a serach bar on the right to quickly find what you are looking for.
+The drawer has a search bar on the right to quickly find what you are looking for.
 Click the icon or press <Key>CTRL/CMD + F</Key> to start a search.

 :::admonition type=tip
 Hold <Key>CTRL/CMD</Key> while pressing any <Key>Arrow keys</Key> to navigate inside the drawer.